 After establishing the site architecture, Wireframes were generated by the web designer for each page of the new site.
 The wireframes also included initial copy placement supplemented by a document containing copy development.
 Both the wireframes and the copy documents were posted as PDF files for review and approval using ReviewStudio.

 Review 3 – Graphic Design

 Once the wireframes were established, the graphic designer went to work producing the comps for each page.
 JPG images were posted and the related photoshop files were included in the review for the web developers to utilize in creating the final elements.
-The design stage of the site went through 2-4 iterations for each page, utilizing the versioining and side-by-side comparison features of ReviewStudio to manage and track the progress.
+The design stage of the site went through 2-4 iterations for each page, utilizing the versioning and side-by-side comparison features of ReviewStudio to manage and track the progress.

 Review 4 – Video Elements

 Our website contained two video elements – the homepage banner that was made up of both video footage and stock footage as well as our original marketing video that was re-edited to show some newer features.
 Clip selection as well as final edits and titling were all reviewed by both our marketing consultants and internal team using ReviewStudio.

 Review 5 – Testing

 During the implementation and testing stage of the project, we started working from the live staging site.
 ReviewStudio was used extensively to post screenshots of problems and bugs that arose.
 Our emails consistently contained the links to specific files in our “Testing” Review that highlighted a problem to fix.

 Overall, using ReviewStudio worked exactly as we had hoped and expected – reducing turnaround times by providing an easy way to annotate and keeping everyone on the same page by centralizing all the communications.
 Having gone through this process many times in the past, the aspects I appreciated most were the simplicity of the markup process and not having to constantly dig through my emails and attachments to keep track of the work to be done.